pete-thompson/selenium-spotfire-dotnet/Readme.md

 on the presence of the "ChromeHeadless" property in the test context.
 This allows configuration of the headless property in the .runSettings file.

+Similarly, the presence of a value for "IncludeChromeLogs" in the test context will enable the capture of logs from Chrome.

 ```c#
 // Open Spotfire
 using (SpotfireTestDriver spotfire = SpotfireTestDriver.GetDriverForSpotfire(testContext))